dotnet/docs-maui/docs/user-interface/controls/map.md

 ## Pins

-The `Map` control allows locations to be marked with `Pin` objects.
+The <xref:Microsoft.Maui.Controls.Maps.Map> control allows locations to be marked with `Pin` objects.
 A `Pin` is a map marker that opens an information window when tapped:

 :::image type="content" source="media/map/pin-and-information-window.png" alt-text="Screenshot of a map pin and its information window.":::